DexterHaxxor/uwurandom-in-userspace/README.md

 [`/dev/uwurandom`](https://github.com/valadaptive/uwurandom) generates data through a tiny catgirl furiously typing away utter nonsense inside your computer.

 uwurandom-in-userspace does the same thing without the need to insert a kernel module.

+(uwurandom-in-userspace does not use a cryptographically secure random number generator.)
 ## Installation and usage

 ### Download uwurandom